-Pandemic-EBT (P-EBT) is a federal program to help families of school-age children buy groceries when students are learning remotely or in a hybrid setting (both at home and in school).
+Pandemic-EBT (P-EBT) is a federal program to help families buy groceries when students are learning remotely or in a hybrid setting (both at home and in school).
 This assistance comes through the New Jersey Department of Human Services.

 The P-EBT card works like a debit card to purchase groceries anywhere EBT benefits (also known as food stamps) are accepted.

-Once issued, eligible New Jersey students and their families will receive money on a new or existing EBT card to help fill the school meals gap.
+Once issued, eligible New Jersey students and their families will receive money on a new or existing EBT card.
 If your household is already receiving SNAP (aka food stamps), you should receive the extra benefit automatically on your EBT card.
 Families not enrolled in SNAP will receive a new card.
-It is unclear at this time when new benefits will be issued.
-(January 2021)
+The latest round of benefits are now being issues for Sept.
+2020 through June 2021.